 At this stage, the Earth Kids Homeschool program accepts children aged 6-12, and occasionally 5-year-olds who come along with an older sibling or close friend and are able to follow instructions easily.
 If this applies to your child, please reach out to youthedn@nscf.org.au to explore the possibility.

 At this stage, the Earth Kids Homeschool program accepts children aged 6–12, and occasionally 5-year-olds who attend with an older sibling or close friend.
-We are exploring the possibility of offering Bush Kindy sessions in the future, so keep an eye on our social media channels for updates.
+For young children, NSCF offers the Earth Arts playgroup on Tuesdays, Fridays, and Sundays.
+To learn more, visit https://www.nscf.org.au/home/learn/youth-education/earth-arts/

 Unfortunately, you can’t.
 From 2026, we will only accept children at the start of the term as attending the first session helps establish the stepping stones for their learning and relationships throughout the program.
 To make sure your family doesn’t miss out, join our Earth Kids mailing list!
 We promise no spam—just updates letting you know when bookings open.
 To express your interest, please email us at youthedn@nscf.org.au.